18F/agile-solicitation-builder/README.md

   - jQuery
   - Bootstrap

 The backend is a Flask app built with Python 2.
-To install its Python package dependencies, run `pip install -r requirements.txt`.
+It requires Postgres, which must be installed before the Python package dependencies.
+To install the Python package dependencies, run `pip install -r requirements.txt`.

+The server expects a `DATABASE_URL` environment variable of the form expected by [SQLAlchemy engine configuration](http://docs.sqlalchemy.org/en/latest/core/engines.html).
+This project uses the `postgresql+psycopg2` dialect and driver, so an example URL might be `postgresql+psycopg2://localhost/myDBname`.

 To launch the app first run `python server.py init` and then run `python server.py`.
 The site will be available at `http://localhost:5000`.